What to Wear on the Ha Giang Loop in the Rainy Season: The Ultimate Guide for 2026

 The rainy season in Ha Giang typically runs from May to September, with July and August usually receiving the heaviest rainfall.

 But don't imagine four straight months of non-stop rain.
-Most days involve a mixture of sunshine, clouds, mist, and occasional downpours.
+Most days involve a mixture of sunshine, clouds, mist, and .

 One mistake many travelers make is looking at the weather forecast for Ha Giang City and assuming that's what they'll experience for the entire trip.